 Any acknowledgements should appear first at the end of your article prior to your Declaration of Conflicting Interests (if applicable), any notes and your References.

-Journal of Early Childhood Research requires all authors to acknowledge their funding in a consistent fashion under a separate heading.
+Journal of Thermoplastic Composite Materials requires all authors to acknowledge their funding in a consistent fashion under a separate heading.
 Please visit the Funding Acknowledgements page on the SAGE Journal Author Gateway to confirm the format of the acknowledgment text in the event of funding, or state that: This research received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors.

 SAGE is committed to upholding the integrity of the academic record.
 We encourage authors to refer to the Committee on Publication Ethics’ International Standards for Authors and view the Publication Ethics page on the SAGE Author Gateway.

-Journal of Early Childhood Research and SAGE take issues of copyright infringement, plagiarism or other breaches of best practice in publication very seriously.
-We seek to protect the rights of our authors and we always investigate claims of plagiarism or misuse of articles published in the journal.
+Journal of Thermoplastic Composite Materials and SAGE take issues of copyright infringement, plagiarism or other breaches of best practice in publication very seriously.
+We seek to protect the rights of our authors and we always investigate claims of plagiarism or misuse of published articles.
 Equally, we seek to protect the reputation of the journal against malpractice.
-Submitted articles may be checked using duplication-checking software.
-Where an article is found to have plagiarised other work or included third-party copyright material without permission or with insufficient acknowledgement, or where authorship of the article is contested, we reserve the right to take action including, but not limited to: publishing an erratum or corrigendum (correction); retracting the article (removing it from the journal); taking up the matter with the head of department or dean of the author’s institution and/or relevant academic bodies or societies; banning the author from publication in the journal or all SAGE journals, or appropriate legal action.
+Submitted articles may be checked with duplication-checking software.
+Where an article, for example, is found to have plagiarised other work or included third-party copyright material without permission or with insufficient acknowledgement, or where the authorship of the article is contested, we reserve the right to take action including, but not limited to: publishing an erratum or corrigendum (correction); retracting the article; taking up the matter with the head of department or dean of the author's institution and/or relevant academic bodies or societies; or taking appropriate legal action.